Calculation of hyperfine structure in Tm II: Introduction

+Meanwhile, an experimental campaign at CERN aimed to measure nuclear moments and changes in root-mean-square radii in radioactive thulium isotopes is ongoing~\cite{Cheal:2834596,Cheal:2872390,Cheal:2912229}.
+As a groundwork for these experiments, the hyperfine structure and transition rates in the stable isotope are also being studied at COALA, an offline collinear laser spectroscopy setup for high-precision measurements at TU Darmstadt (Germany)~\cite{Konig.2020b}.
+This technique enables the determination of the $A$ constants with significantly higher accuracy than the approaches mentioned above.
+Furthermore, a spectroscopic investigation of \Tm focused on establishing its use as a platform for advanced quantum applications is currently underway at the University of California, Los Angeles~\cite{Müller25}.

-In this study, we calculate the magnetic dipole HFS constants $A$ and Land\'e $g$ factors for the low-lying levels of the $4f^{13}6s$ and $4f^{13}5d$ configurations in \Tm using a configuration interaction (CI) method, with the results further corrected by the random-phase approximation (RPA).
+In this study, we calculate the magnetic dipole HFS constants $A$ and Land\'e $g$ factors for the low-lying levels of the $4f^{13}6s$ and $4f^{13}5d$ configurations in \Tm using a configuration interaction (CI) method with the random-phase approximation (RPA) included.
 Our results show good agreement with the available measurements and provide predictions for states where experimental data are not yet available.
+Atomic units $\hbar=e=m_\mathrm{e}=4\pi\varepsilon_0=1$ are used throughout unless otherwise stated.